NanManee/Bellabeat-Project/README.md

 ### Limitations

-- This ia a 2016 Fitbit dataset which is not up to date.
-It's chalenging to give a beneficial insights and recommendations.
+- This ia a 2016 Fitbit dataset, which is not up to date.
+Therefore, it's chalenging to provide beneficial insights and recommendations.
-- Many file tables don't have enough data for the analysis.
+- Many file tables do not have enough data for the analysis.
+I have to exempt the weight dataframe because it does not have enough unique users for analysis.
--

 ```r
 -- Create Data Visualization